QUESTIONNAIRE 2, DISTRIBUTED TO

 2/ Germany.

-3/ Yes, concentration camps are places where victims are gathered, they are held prisoners and extermination camps are places where victims are killed (gas chambers).
+3/ Yes, concentration camps are places where the victims are gathered, they are held prisoners and extermination camps are places where the victims are killed (gas chambers).

 4/ No, but very important.

-5/ The 'duty to remember' allows people who have lived through wars to tell them to future generations, which would help not to forget.
+5/ The "duty to remember" allows people who have experienced wars to recount them for future generations, which would help not to forget.

 7/ To be shocked, touched.